Lviv National Academy of Arts: Transition to the Lviv Academy of Arts

 In 1994, the Lviv State Institute of Applied and Decorative Art was converted into the Lviv Academy of Arts.
 In 2004, it received the status of a national educational institution for its significant contribution to the development of the national education and science, state and international activity by the resolution of the Ministry of Ukraine.
 In the structure of the Academy, there are five departments (one of them is in Sevastopol), the Kosiv Institute of Applied and Decorative Arts (Ivano-Frankivsk region), the extension courses, the access course for entrants, the scientific and research section, the postgraduate and doctoral studies, the Specialized Academic Council dealing with the defense of Ph.D. and doctoral theses (art criticism), the scientific library, the museum, the modern art gallery, the publishing section, artistic and production workshops.
-Such well-known Ukrainian pedagogues, artists and art critics as I. Bokshai, I. Severa, V. Manastyrskyi, R. Smolskyi, K. Zvirynskyi, M. Fediuk, M. Vendzylovych, P. Zholtovskyi, E. Mysko, E. Lysyk, Ia.
-Zapasko, V. Ovsiychuk played a dominant role in the Academy formation.
+Such well-known Ukrainian pedagogues, artists and art critics as I. Bokshai, I. Severa, V. Manastyrskyi, R. Smolskyi, K. Zvirynskyi, M. Fediuk, M. Vendzylovych, P. Zholtovskyi, E. Mysko, Y. Lysyk, Ia.
+Zapasko, V. Ovsiichuk played a dominant role in the Academy formation.
 They formed the author's school of painting, sculpture, applied and decorative arts, scenography, history, and theory of arts.
 The educational and creative studios of the leading professors are a form of art education.
-Among them, there are studios of the Academician, the rector of the Lviv National Academy of Arts, the T. Shevchenko prize-winner Bokotey (blown glass), People's artist L. Medvid (monumental painting), the professor, Honoured artist of Ukraine Oleg Minko (art textile), the Academician, the Franko prize-winner Ya.
-Zapasko and Corresponding member, the T. Shevchenko prize-winner V. Ovsiychuk (art criticism), the professor, People's Artist of Ukraine I. Samotos (monumental sculpture), the professor, Honoured works of art R. Vasylyk (sacral art), the doctor of Art Criticism O. Bodnar (theory of design), Honoured Artist of Ukraine O. Bonkovsky (art metal) and others.
+Among them, there are studios of the Academician, the rector of the Lviv National Academy of Arts, the T. Shevchenko prize-winner Andriy Bokotey (blown glass), People's artist Liubomyr Medvid (monumental painting), the professor, Honoured artist of Ukraine Oleg Minko (art textile), the Academician, the Franko prize-winner Ya.
+Zapasko and Corresponding member, the T. Shevchenko prize-winner V. Ovsiichuk (art criticism), the professor, People's Artist of Ukraine I. Samotos (monumental sculpture), the professor, Honoured works of art R. Vasylyk (sacral art), the doctor of Art Criticism O. Bodnar (theory of design), Honoured Artist of Ukraine O. Bonkovsky (art metal) and others.

 21 graduates of the Academy became T. Shevchenko prize-winners.
 Modern development of the Academy is impossible without active collaboration with home and foreign higher educational institutions.
 First of all, it concerns long and productive collaboration with Kyiv National Academy of Fine Arts and Architecture and the Kharkiv Academy of Design and Art.
 Among foreign educational institutions, there are a good few of famous European art academies and institutes in Poland, France, Hungary, Austria, Bulgaria, Russia, Baltic countries.
 It is especially actual in terms of European educational integration.
 In 1993 the Educational – Scientific and Creative Complex was founded on the basis of the Academy.
 Its activity became the effective methods of realization of state programs.
 Twenty-two educational institutions of Ukraine of the 1st – 4th accreditation form parts of it.
 These educational institutions train specialists in art, design, restoration, and art criticism.